azcpavel/ArduinoJson/_posts/2017-12-08-mastering-arduinojson.md

 This book is not a compilation of resource already available online.
 All the content is new, and nothing was recycled from existing documents.

 It contains many new code samples and original illustrations.

 Contrary to the documentation on arduinojson.org, which grew organically from the GitHub wiki, this book is the result of several months of continuous work, starting from scratch.
 The result is a coherent and complete learning material.

-Table of content
+Table of content:

 1. Introduction *(included in the free sample)*
     1. About this book